File Layout

 command.

-Although shown here, it will only exist once you start making changes to the data files.
+It will only exist as soon as you start making changes to the data files.

-This file grows indefinitely, and deleting it periodically only affects your ability to undo
+Deleting it only affects your ability to undo

 changes.